Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Smoke Test: Intercept YouTube Ads with MITMProxy

-After reading the docs and navigating the mitmproxy source code in the PyCharm IDE, I’ve written a little script to block ads and tracking URLs coming from YouTube from my clean notebook.
-I won’t reproduce the code just yet because it didn’t succeed in blocking ads as hoped, so instead, I’ll spend the time investigating why.
+After reading the docs and navigating the mitmproxy source code in the PyCharm IDE, I’ve written a little script to block ads and tracking URLs coming from YouTube on my clean notebook.
+I won’t reproduce the code just yet because it didn’t succeed in blocking ads as hoped, so instead, I’ll spend time investigating why.

 MITMProxy blocking script is working